ikostan/ProjectEuler/Problem_7/README.md

 By listing the first six prime numbers: 2, 3, 5, 7, 11, and 13, we can see that the 6th prime is 13.

-What is the 10 001st prime number?uares of the first one hundred natural numbers and the square of the sum.
+What is the 10 001st prime number?

 ### Video tutorial:
 https://www.youtube.com/watch?v=BourmbQGQak&list=PLNEKkZrJ3NV-wNjCMxPS86sgqOgwBZmPu&index=27